LCA-ActivityBrowser/activity-browser/CONTRIBUTING.md

   [__javascript__](https://github.com/LCA-ActivityBrowser/activity-browser/tree/master/activity_browser/static/javascript)
   part which presents a given JSON document as a graph (built using the JavaScript dagre D3 library).

-### Do's and Don'ts

-- Please do document any new code you wish to include in the activity browser.
-  This means writing useful documentation in the code (please follow the [numpy style guide](https://numpydoc.readthedocs.io/en/latest/format.html)), but also writing useful tooltips, labels and other things that can help users.
-- Where possible, avoid importing and using brightway2 classes and methods directly in the Qt application code.
-  If some complex data processing is needed, see if your use-case is covered by bwutils instead.
-  If bwutils does not contain any for your use-case you are welcome to add it.
-- Always create changes on your own fork, even if you have write access to the main repository

 ### Setting up a development environment
 If you want to contribute code, we suggest the following setup:

 - Set up a `conda` environment as explained in the